htacg/tidy-html5/README.md

 Concerning the `Tidy Code Style`, some notes can be found in [CODESTYLE.md](CODESTYLE.md).

+If you want to contribute to Tidy, then read [CONTRIBUTING.md](CONTRIBUTING.md).

 ## History

 This repository should be considered canonical for HTML Tidy as of 2015-January-15.